ttungl/HeteroArchGen4M2S/README.md

 ##Demonstration: How to run multi2sim-5.0 with HeteroArchGen4M2S

-Let’s use the `blacksholes` example for demonstration.
+Let’s use the `blacksholes` example with 16 CPUs, 16 GPUs, 4 Memory Controllers, in a customized 2D-Mesh for demonstration.

+1. Suppose that you already got the cache and memory latencies for your proposed architecture by running `CACTI6.5`.
-1. Assume that you are under the `multi2sim-5.0\HeteroArchGen4M2S$` directory:
+2. Suppose that you are under the `multi2sim-5.0\HeteroArchGen4M2S$` directory:

 	* `sudo vim create_sim_configs_files.py` to configure your architecture.
 This file includes many parameters that need to be configured, such as:

 	* For CPU cores, a set of CPU includes two cores.
 Each core in the set can have its own L1$ (Data&Instr) or it can share the Instruction-L1$ with the other core in that set. by enabling `L1_Inst_shared` flag in the CPU Memory Parameters settings.